This RFA closed on April 19, 2022

 With this program, we aim to provide software projects with resources to support their tools and the communities behind them.
 Whether it’s hiring an additional developer, improving documentation, addressing usability, improving compatibility, onboarding contributors, or convening a community, we hope our support can help make the computational foundations of biological research more usable and robust.

-For this Request For Applications, we seek to support software tools across a broad range of biomedical fields, including three areas of focus relevant to CZI Science: Infectious Disease, Imaging, and Single-Cell Biology.
+For this Request For Applications, we seek to support software tools across a broad range of biomedical fields, including (but not limited to)

 Scope